Feynman diagrams and the KdV hierarchy

 Having written \(Z(t_*(\Lambda))\) as an Hermitian matrix integral it is immediate to compute that also \((\tr\Lambda^{-1}\del/\del \Lambda)Z(t_*(\Lambda))\) and \((\tr\Lambda^{5}\del/\del \Lambda)Z(t_*(\Lambda))\) are Hermitian matrix integrals.
 Moreover, one can show that also the derivatives of the partition function $Z(t_*)$ with respect to the \(t_*\) variables (evaluated at $t_*(\Lambda)$) can be expressed as Hermitian matrix integrals.\footnote{ In \cite{witten;kontsevich-model} Witten shows that for any \(D\) in \(\{\del/\del t_0,\, \del/\del t_1,\, \del/\del t_2,\, \del/\del t_3,\,\del^2/\del {t_0}^2, \del^2/\del {t_0}\del t_1\}\), there exist a polynomial \(P_D\) in the odd traces of \(X\) such that

 and conjectures that this should be true for any differential operator in the variables \(t_*\).
 The Witten conjecture has been proved by Di~Francesco, Itzykson and Zuber in \cite{di-francesco-itzykson-zuber;kontsevich-model} and is henceforth known as the DFIZ theorem.
-We proved a generalization of the DFIZ theorem in \cite{fiorenza-murri;matrix-integrals}.} The proof of equations (\ref{eq:i}-\ref{eq:ii}) is therefore reduced to checking two identities between Hermitian matrix integrals.
+We proved a generalization of the DFIZ theorem in \cite{fiorenza-murri;matrix-integrals}.
+See \cite{arbarello-cornalba;dfiz, bini} for the use of the DFIZ theorem in the investigation of the geometry of moduli spaces of pointed curves.} The proof of equations (\ref{eq:i}-\ref{eq:ii}) is therefore reduced to checking two identities between Hermitian matrix integrals.

 Such a check is performed by Witten \cite{witten;kontsevich-model} by a clever mixture of Feynman diagrams techniques and tricky integration by parts.
 We are going to show how introducing suitable Feynman diagrams with vertices decorated by polynomials as in \cite{fiorenza-murri;matrix-integrals} reduces everything to checking a few graphical identities.